By Joanne Jeffries. Last Updated 24th November 2021. Welcome to this guide to claiming after an accident on holiday in Jamaica.

 Aside from this, the UK Government has a section on their website providing foreign travel advice for Jamaica.
 Click here for more information.

 We have all heard about those horror stories whereby people get injured while they are on holiday, and then they are left with a huge medical bill to pay.
 This is the last thing you want, and it highlights why it is so important to take out health insurance before your travels.
-While your EHIC card can give you access to reduce healthcare in the EU, it is not going to be valid in Jamaica.
+While your GHIC card can give you access to reduce healthcare in the EU, it is may not be valid in Jamaica.
 This is why you need a policy that is going to cover you completely.
 When choosing insurance, make sure that all of Jamaica is covered.
 Moreover, if you are planning to engage in the likes of water sports, you may need to purchase some extra coverage for this, so do keep this in mind.
 By having the right health insurance in place, you can have complete peace of mind that you are going to be fully covered no matter what.

 It is understandable that you may want to focus on getting better before you make an accident claim.
 Nonetheless, don’t wait too long!
 A lot of people mistakenly believe that they have all their life to make a claim.
 If you do not start a personal injury claim before the expiry of your personal injury claim it will become invalid.